kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 6 - Troll Lifts & Arena/Areas - Level 6.md

 ### 6-4: Floating Garden

-The floating garden comprises a slab of shaped rock that the rudishva levitated into the middle of the chasm using techno- sorcery.
-On the surface of the slab they built up an impressive hilly terrain and planted flora native both to Irthuin (see World of Archontos appendix) and to the rudishva homeworld.
-The spray from the waterfalls nearby conveniently waters the garden.
+* The floating garden comprises a slab of shaped rock that the rudishva levitated into the middle of the chasm using techno-sorcery.
+	* On the surface of the slab they built up an impressive hilly terrain and planted flora native both to Irthuin and the rudishva homeworld.

-The garden is well-lit, warm and humid.
-Light is provided by two dozen light globes (see new technological items).
-Dirt and humus cover the structure, such that the central ‘hill’ which rises 15’ above the floor of the garden does not even resemble the stone rectangle that it truly is.
+	* The garden is well-lit, warm and humid, conveniently watered by the spray from the nearby waterfalls.
+		* Light is provided by two dozen light globes (tech).
+		* Dirt and humus cover the structure.
+		* The garden is lush and verdant, with a number of exotic, tropical species.
+Most are alien, resembling the following Irthuin species: mango trees, coconut palms, camellia-like shrubs, lianas, orchids, and ferns.
+		* A wide variety of insect life fills the air with the sound of whirring and chirping.
+	* A central ‘hill’ rises 15’ above the floor of the garden.
 Paths of crushed pink granite wend through the garden, although none climb the ‘hill’.

-The garden is lush and verdant, and includes a number of exotic, tropical species.
-Most of these are alien, resembling the following Irthuin species: mango trees, coconut palms, camellia- like shrubs, lianas, orchids, and ferns.
-A wide variety of insect life occupies the garden as well; as a result, it is filled with the sound of whirring and chirping.

-One quasi-dangerous variety of orchid, the lover’s aid (see new flora), grows at the northwestern edge of the garden; it gives forth a sweet odor of honeyed raspberries, and if anyone breathes in the scent (an occurrence that is likely within 10’), he/she will be highly susceptible to reasonable suggestions for 1-6 turns.
-Aged Lishna, one of the courtiers at the troll thegn’s court (7-75), knows of this plant and sometimes collects specimens for use in the affairs of court.

-The central ‘hill’ has two noteworthy features.
-At its summit is a pool of warm, emerald green water that, thanks to unusual minerals, acts as a narcotic healing potion.
-Any who drink a potion-sized quantity of the liquid will be cured of 4-16 HP, but will fall into a blissful state lasting 2-8 turns; during this trance movement is possible, but reaction times are slowed considerably and there is a 50% chance of experiencing pleasant hallucinations.
+		* At its summit is a pool of warm, emerald green water.
+			* Due to unusual minerals, it acts as a narcotic healing potion (heal 4d4, but fall into a blissful trance lasting 2d4 turns; movement is possible, but reaction times are slowed considerably and 50% chance of experiencing pleasant hallucinations).
-The other feature is a secret door concealed under a tuffet of moss; this door is circular and heavy, and opens by unscrewing a circular knob (like a naval hatch).
-Inside is a metal ladder leading down to a cramped stone chamber 5’ high, 5’ wide, and 10’ long.
+		* A heavy, circular hatch is concealed under a tuffet of moss (secret door).
+			* Opens by spinning its wheel.
+Inside is a metal ladder leading down to a ==storage room==.
-The chamber was originally a storeroom for gardening tools, but became a horrible tomb for a pair of adventurers who were inadvertently locked inside this ‘tool shed’ by colleagues under the effects of the narcotic water.
-Some virulent fertilizers left inside the chamber dissolved the adventurers’ bodies, and the chemical reaction led to the creation of a new pudding.
-This ‘red pudding’ waits patiently and mindlessly on the ceiling for new sources of energy to enter the chamber.
+	* A quasi-dangerous variety of orchid, the ==lover’s aid== (flora, 5 specimens), grows at the northwestern edge of the garden.

-The underside of the floating garden is also of note.
-At the northern end is a forgotten hangar built into the stone and now concealed by hanging vines and mosses.
-Inside is one of the few remaining rudishva hover-sleds, fully charged.
-The sled only responds to those wielding the proper access card (a silver or yellow rudishva identity plaque – see new technological items).
+	* The underside of northern end of the garden houses a forgotten hangar, built into the stone and now concealed by hanging vines and mosses.
+		* Inside is one of the few remaining rudishva hover-sleds (tech), fully charged.
+			* Requires a silver or yellow rudishva identity plaque to activate.
-Only those inspecting the underside of the garden have a chance to spot this hangar.
+			* Only those inspecting the underside of the garden have a chance to spot this hangar.

-Treasure:
+Lover's Aid
+* Smells of honeyed raspberries.
+Breathing its scent (within 10’), makes ones highly susceptible to reasonable suggestions for 1-6 turns.
+	* Aged Lishna, a courtier at the troll thegn’s court (7-75), knows of this plant and sometimes collects specimens for use in the affairs of court.

+Storage Room
+* A cramped stone chamber 5’ high, 5’ wide, and 10’ long, originally a storeroom for gardening tools.
+	* Rudishva herbicide dispenser (11-30 doses) (tech)
+* A pair of adventurers were inadvertently locked inside by colleagues drunk on narcotic water.
+Some virulent fertilizers in the chamber dissolved their bodies, yielding a new "red pudding" which waits mindlessly for fresh food.
-In toolshed: rudishva herbicide dispenser with 11-30 doses of herbicide (see new technological items); 23 ancient silver pennies (see Arden Vul items); 117 gp; 3 tourmalines (100 gp each); 6 stones of striking (7th-level) scattered about the floor (see new magic items); a badly tarnished silver torc of authority (see new magic items); a long sword; a mace; a black glass activation square (see Thothian teleportation rings in new magic items); and several bits of unidentifiable metal scraps.
+	* Absorbed: 23 ancient silver pennies; 117 gp; 3 tourmalines (100 gp each); 6 stones of striking (7th-level, new); a badly tarnished silver torc of authority (new); a long sword; a mace; a black glass activation square and several bits of unidentifiable metal scraps.
-In secret hangar: rudishva hover sled (see new technological items).
-5 specimens of the lover’s aid orchid (see new flora).

 1 red pudding (see new monsters): SZ L; AL N; AC 4; MV 30’; HD 10; HP 75; #AT 1; Dmg 2-16; MR 25%.
 Special attacks: bloody healing; corrodes leather, clothing, wood.
 Special
 defenses: immune to electricity and cold; slow regeneration.
-See notes in appendix for how, even if defeated, the red pudding might nevertheless spread into other areas of Arden Vul.
+* See notes in appendix for how, even if defeated, the red pudding might nevertheless spread into other areas of Arden Vul.

 ### 6-5: Western Troll Lifts

-This former rudishva observation chamber is now a key link in the Troll Lift network.
-Two lifts operate here.
-A cross-chasm ferry transports passengers to 6-3/6-4, while a second lift carries visitors down 200’ to the thegn’s court (7-1).
-Given its importance, the area is supervised by Overseer Gorlen, the true varumani supervisor of the entire Troll Lift network.
+* This former rudishva observation chamber is now a key link in the Troll Lift network.
+	* A cross-chasm ferry transports passengers to 6-3/6-4.
+	* A lift carries visitors down 200’ to the thegn’s court (7-1).
+	* Given its importance, the area is supervised by Overseer Gorlen, the true varumani supervisor of the entire Troll Lift network.
 Two bestial varumani aid him.

-The lifts are constructed in the usual way (see 5-55, 6-2 and 6-3).
-Fares are standard, and Gorlen attempts no extortion: 10 sp per leg for travel to Level 7-1 (taking 11-20 minutes), and 5 sp per leg for passage to the floating garden (taking 2 minutes).
+		* Fares are standard, and Gorlen attempts no extortion: 5 sp per leg for travel to Level 7-1 (11-20 minutes) or passage to the floating garden (2 minutes).
+	* The lifts are constructed in the usual way (see 5-55, 6-2 and 6-3).
+	* Gorlen has mounted heads of a goblin and a human on stakes near the Lift, and takes ghoulish pleasure in informing all travelers that ‘Such is the fate of those who cheat the thegn!’

-The chamber is noticeably cool (a product of the frozen regions between 6-137 and 6-142) and damp (due to waterfall spray).
-A huge stone seat facing the floating garden dominates the chamber.
+* The chamber is noticeably cool (due to the frozen regions 6-137 to 6-142) and damp (due to waterfall spray).
+	* A huge stone seat facing the floating garden dominates the chamber.
+		* Once enchanted, the glyphs of power on it were gouged out in antiquity.
+		* The fare chest is next to the seat, in which Gorlen likes to lounge imperiously.
+			* 2,731 sp, 829 gp; Gorlen’s gold baton of authority (510 gp); 2 vials of poison, a scroll of find traps, and a scroll of invisibility.
-Although it was once enchanted, the glyphs of power on it were gouged out in antiquity.
-Two staircases lead to the southwestern segment of the chamber, where the varumani keep a roaring fire stoked with whatever fuel they can find.
-The fare chest is found next to the seat, in which Gorlen likes to lounge imperiously.
+	* 2 staircases lead to the southwestern segment of the chamber, where the varumani keep a roaring fire stoked with whatever fuel they can find.

-Gorlen has mounted heads of a goblin and a human on stakes planted near the Lift, and takes ghoulish pleasure in informing all travelers that ‘Such is the fate of those who cheat the thegn!’
-Gorlen has been charmed by Cinna Minux, the vampire lord (7-122); the latter visits him to learn about travelers on the Troll Lifts.

-Gorlen has rigged a wicker, rope, and leather gate across the arch to area 6-136.
-He warns the curious about the terrible ‘icy monsters’ that live to the south but will, if asked, admit that ‘some fancy tomb’ lies somewhere to the west.
-He charges 1 gp/person for entrance to the west.
+* Gorlen has rigged a wicker, rope, and leather gate across the arch to 6-136.
+	* He warns the curious about the terrible ‘icy monsters’ that live to the south but will admit that ‘some fancy tomb’ lies somewhere to the west.

-Treasure:
-Fare chest: 2,731 sp, 829 gp; Gorlen’s gold baton of authority (510 gp); 2 vials of poison, a scroll of find traps, and a scroll of invisibility.
+	* He charges 1 gp/person for entrance to the west.

+Golen
+* Gorlen has been charmed by Cinna Minux, the vampire lord (7-122), who visits him to learn about travelers on the Troll Lifts.

 Gorlen, a true varumani (see new monsters): SZ L; AL LN; AC 2; MV 90’; HD 8; HP 60; #AT 3 or 1; Dmg 3-6/3-6/4-10 or 6-24 (two-handed sword, 2-20+4).
 Special defenses: surprised only on 1 in 6; save as 8th-level fighter or 8th-level magic user, whichever is better; immune to cold, poison, charm, hold, feeblemind, confusion, and other mind-affecting magic; regenerate 3 HP/rd; infravision.
 Possessions: huge two-handed sword; ring mail; key to door in 6-136.